scaleway/serverless-scaleway-functions/README.md

 SCW_REGION=fr-par
 ```

-You can use this pattern to hide your secrets (for example a connexion string to a database or a S3 bucket).
+You can use this pattern to hide your secrets (for example, a connexion string to a Managed Database or an Object Storage bucket).

 ## Functions Handler